For nursing homes, symptoms aren’t enough to tell who’s sick

 SEATTLE (AP) — An investigation at a Seattle-area nursing home concluded that symptoms aren’t enough to identify who is infected once the coronavirus enters a long-term care facility.

-People without symptoms could have the virus, so it won’t work to simply separate residents with symptoms from others.
-Investigators found that screening based on symptoms alone may be failing to identify half the people who are infected with COVID-19.
+Residents without symptoms could have the virus, so it won’t work to simply separate those with symptoms from others.
+Investigators found that screening based on symptoms alone may be failing to identify half the residents who are infected with COVID-19.

 A report released Friday focused on a nursing home in King County, Washington, which health officials thought might become vulnerable after an outbreak at a nearby facility, the Life Care Center nursing home in Kirkland.